sydneyhaskell/sydneyhaskell.org/_posts/2017-12-03-a-tight-knit-group.md

 Links:

-- This post contains sections from [becoming foolish](https://hmemcpy.com/2017/10/becoming-foolish/) by Igal Tabachnik.
 - [Meetup event page](http://www.meetup.com/SydneyHaskell/)
 - [Readify](https://join.readify.net/?source=StaffReferral&campaign=geoffrey.huntley) (Our event venue host)
 - [When standing as a group of people, always leave room for 1 person to join your group.](